MadeInChina/wemobinding/README.md

 You can put the switch where you like.
 I happened to use the demo site and the demo config.
 I added my switch to the widgets section of the main menu. http://localhost:8080/openhab.app?sitemap=demo

+I recommend reading this file in RAW.
+Or download it to your text editor.